Can you identify your photographic subject? How intimately do you understand it?

 How intimately Ansel knew the mountains, for instance.

-Ob.2 • I often see photographers explain the importance of our exclusions in a ‘good’ composition, but rarely do I see this extend to entire compositions.
+Ob.2 • I often see photographers explain the importance of exclusions in a ‘good’ composition, but rarely do I see this extend to entire compositions.
 What ingredient makes one composition more viable than another?

 Ob.3 • In summary, we give the vast majority of our attention to gear, fundamental principles and detail.
 Should we draw some of that attention to knowing our subject more intimately?